konveyor/enhancements/enhancements/assessment-module/README.md

 *As an Administrator I want to be able to get a YAML template of a questionnaire*

+##### ASM006

+*As an Administrator I want to be able to define answers that automatically tag an application*

+##### ASM007

+*As an Administrator I want to be able to define answers that should be automatically chosen based on the existing tags associated to an application or archetype*

+##### ASM008

+*As an Administrator I want to be able to define conditional questions based on the existing tags associated to an application or archetype*

 #### Assessment process

 ##### ASP001